Studio Lab

 Seed Round in 2020

 Mira Robotics, Inc. is a Japanese company based in Kawasaki City that specializes in designing and developing a Robot as a Service (RaaS) platform.
-Established in 2018, the company focuses on providing comprehensive services in robot development, robot intelligence, and cloud collaboration.
-Mira Robotics aims to integrate software solutions to enhance robotic capabilities across various fields, facilitating advancements in automation and intelligent systems.
+Founded in 2018, the company offers a range of services including robot development, robot intelligence, and cloud collaboration, enabling robots to be utilized in various fields.
+Through its innovative approach, Mira Robotics aims to enhance the functionality and accessibility of robotic technologies for diverse applications.

-LeapMind Inc. is a Tokyo-based company founded in 2012 that specializes in hardware architecture and platforms for deep learning applications.
-The company focuses on making deep learning technology compact and accessible, particularly within the evolving Internet of Things (IoT) sector.
-LeapMind has developed its own algorithms and innovative chip architectures that enhance the accuracy of neural network models while reducing the computational complexity necessary for implementation in small computing environments.
-This approach enables the use of advanced deep learning capabilities in devices with limited power and memory, facilitating advancements in both the IoT and robotics industries.
+LeapMind Inc. is a Tokyo-based company established in 2012 that specializes in developing hardware architecture and platforms for deep learning applications.
+The company focuses on making deep learning technology more compact and accessible, enhancing the Internet of Things (IoT) through its concept of the "Deep Learning of Things" (DoT).
+LeapMind's innovations include the Juiz deep learning circuit designed for use with field programmable gate arrays (FPGA), which allows for efficient implementation of deep neural networks.
+The company also conducts research to create algorithms that improve the accuracy of neural network models while significantly reducing their computational complexity, facilitating the use of advanced deep learning capabilities in small computing environments.
+This approach aims to streamline complex technologies for the IoT and robotics sectors, enabling wider adoption and enhanced functionality.

 Pixie Dust Technologies